 The bill, which was already approved by the Ohio House in May, makes preparing a presentence report optional in cases involving a non-prison sentence, so offenders would not have to remain in jail during this phase.
 Judges would still be able to order a presentencing report if they saw fit.

 The Ohio Supreme Court has commented on presentence investigations for non-prison felony cases before, saying that they are both excessive and unwarranted.
-The Koffel Law Firm shares this assessment.
+Koffel Brininger Nesbitt shares this assessment.
 For more information, you can read about the bill on ABC 13.